legopitstop/docs.lpsmods.dev/docs/moregold/Golden_Strawberry.md

 ---
-title: Golden Strawberry | More Gold
+title: Golden Strawberry | More Gold Mod Wiki
-description: Ever thought that Minecraft needed more golden food?
-Then this is your mod!
-This mod adds more than 5+ gold foods.
-Use it to replenish those health and hunger points and have some good buffs.
+description: Golden Strawberry is a food item that bestows beneficial effects when consumed (Absorption and Regeneration).
 ---

 # Golden Strawberry